LonMcGregor/StopKillingGamesReport/CRANotes.md

 > (c)allow a trader to put a person at a disadvantage as a result of pursuing such a right or remedy, or
 > (d)exclude or restrict rules of evidence or procedure.

-This says that any EULA that prevents a player from making a damages claim orprevents them from seeking a repair is invalid
+This says that any EULA that prevents a player from making a damages claim or prevents them from seeking a repair is invalid

 TODO: